Bionus/imgbrd-grabber/docs/docs/filename.md

 ```

 #### Count (boolean)
-If enabled, the token will be replace by the number of values in the list.
+If enabled, the token will be replaced by the number of values in the list.

 Example:
 ```